-The Tomosynthesis Mammographic Imaging Screening Trial, known as TMIST or study EA1151, is comparing two types of digital mammography approved by the Food and Drug Administration: tomosynthesis (known as three-dimensional, or 3-D) and conventional (two-dimensional, or 2-D).
+The goal of breast cancer screening is to find breast cancer early when it may be easier to treat.
 Although 3-D mammography, being the newer technology, is likely to detect more findings that require follow-up, it is also likely to lead to more procedures and treatments.
 It is not known if the newer technology is more effective than conventional 2-D mammography at reducing life-threatening (advanced) breast cancers.
 The TMIST trial aims to find out.

 The ECOG-ACRIN Cancer Research Group opened the trial on July 6, 2017, and plans to enroll about 165,000 women by the end of 2020.